junipertcy/bipartiteSBM/docs/index.rst

 Acknowledgements
 ----------------

-The `det_k_bisbm` is inspired and supported by the following great humans, `Daniel B. Larremore`_, `Tiago de Paula Peixoto`_, `Jean-Gabriel Young`_, `Pan Zhang`_, and `Jie Tang`_.
+The `bipartiteSBM` is inspired and supported by the following great humans, `Daniel B. Larremore`_, `Tiago de Paula Peixoto`_, `Jean-Gabriel Young`_, `Pan Zhang`_, and `Jie Tang`_.
 Thanks `Valentin Haenel`_ who helped debug and fix the Numba code.